igrishaev/pg2/README.md

   (jdbc/get-connection config))
 ~~~

-All the JSON operations done withing this connection will reuse the passed
+All the JSON operations made by this connection will use the passed object
-object mapper.
+mapper.
 Let's insert a set of keywords:

 ~~~clojure
 (pg/execute conn